 She spent her first four years as an educator teaching kindergarten through second grade at Odessa Infant School in London, England before moving to the US.
 She has two children who attend Dutchess Day School.

-Lisa came to Dutchess in the fall of 2016 as the 4th grade homeroom teacher.
-She attended SUNY New Paltz, where she earned a bachelor’s degree in childhood education with a concentration in history.
+Truly versatile, Lisa Stewart came to us originally in the fall of 2016 to cover a year’s leave as 4th grade homeroom teacher, currently is assisting in preschool and teaching several library classes, and will take over as 3rd grade homeroom teacher during a faculty maternity leave in January of 2018.
+Lisa attended SUNY New Paltz, where she earned a bachelor’s degree in childhood education with a concentration in history.
 She is currently completing her master’s in humanistic and multicultural education at SUNY New Paltz.
 Prior to DDS, Lisa worked as a preschool teaching assistant, and was a substitute teacher for local districts.
 She also coached various levels of swimming, rowing, and volleyball.
 Most recently, Lisa worked at San Miguel Academy in Newburgh as the Humanities teacher for grades 6-8, where she also developed and ran the school’s swimming program.
-She lives in Gardiner with her fiancé and enjoys spending time in the beautiful Shawangunk Mountains near her home.
+She lives in Gardiner with her husband and enjoys spending time in the beautiful Shawangunk Mountains near her home.

 Kristen has worked at DDS while attending college since 2013, running the after school program.
 She attended Dutchess Community College where she received an associate’s degree in liberal arts with a concentration in science.
 Kristen really enjoys working with children and plans to continue her education for certification at the elementary level.